prernasahuu/Data-Analytics/README.md

 #### Reports:
 -PowerBI-Report: A PowerBI file showing the interactive analysis of key metrics and trends.
 (TO ACCESS THE POWERBI FILE, DOWNLOAD IT AND OPEN IT AT POWER BI DESKTOP)
 -EDA-Report.pdf: A detailed report summarizing the findings of the exploratory data analysis, including charts and insights.
+### Business Aspects:
+#### Personalize User Experiences
+•	Leverage user data to recommend dishes based on demographics and past cooking sessions.
+•	Highlight trending dishes for specific meal types, such as dinner.
+#### Enhance User Engagement
+•	Offer rewards for highly rated cooking sessions to encourage repeat participation.
+•	Promote dinner sessions through exclusive campaigns, as they are the most popular.
+#### Expand Offerings
+•	Introduce more breakfast options in cities with older demographics.
+•	Add variety to popular dishes like Spaghetti and Grilled Chicken.
+#### Streamline Cooking Sessions
+•	Provide quick, step-by-step guides for top-rated dishes to reduce session duration and improve user satisfaction.